11. Matrices and other arrays#

 Also, the dimnames

-attribute was dropped as its size became
+attribute was dropped because its size became

 incompatible with the newly requested dimensionality.